Fermion-parity qubit in a proximitized double quantum dot: Comparison to other qubit realizations

+This section briefly summarizes how the parity qubit compares to other mesoscopic solid-state qubits in terms of principle and expected coherence properties.

+{\em Semiconductor charge qubit.---} Our proposal resembles the semiconductor charge qubit \cite{HayashiPhysRevLett2003Nov,FujisawaPhysicaE2004Mar,PeterssonPhysRevLett2010Dec} where the position of a single excess electron defines the qubit states.
+The dephasing times of charge qubits is typically in the nanosecond range \cite{HayashiPhysRevLett2003Nov,PeterssonPhysRevLett2010Dec}, which is attributed to coupling of the charge dipole moment of the qubit states to the environment.
+The parity qubit also uses the fermion occupation as information carrier, but unlike the charge qubit, the two computational states are both in a sweet-spot configuration which suppresses the coupling due to electric field fluctuations.
+Moreover, the fermion-parity qubit can achieve quadratic protection against electric field noise in both dot potential and (in the weak-tunneling regime) interdot tunneling.

+{\em Semiconductor spin qubit.---} Another related qubit is spin qubits \cite{BurkardRevModPhys2023Jun}.
+For III-V semiconductor realizations, the spin qubits suffer from dephasing due to fluctuations in the host nuclei spins.
+This will also be the case of for our parity qubit, unless (i) a large magnetic field is applied or (ii) by increasing the tunnel coupling of the quantum dots such that the qubit states are close-to-equal superpositions of $|L\rangle$ and $|R\rangle$ [see discussion around Eqs.~\eqref{eq:omega01^(2)_Bz} and \eqref{eq:omega01^(2)_Bx}].
+A more promising route is silicon or germanium based systems \cite{ZwerverNatElectron2022Mar, GilbertNatNanotechnol2023Feb, Scappucci_NRM2021}.
+Gates in spin qubits are typically performed via electric fields taking advantage of either magnetic field gradients or spin-orbit coupling \cite{BurkardRevModPhys2023Jun,GilbertNatNanotechnol2023Feb}.
+The parity qubit couples in this sense more directly to electric because the qubit encoding is spatial.

-{\em Andreev and Andreev spin qubits.---} In superconductors, coherent control of single fermionic quasiparticles in Andreev bound states has been demonstrated in ``Andreev qubits'' where the computational states are given by the occupation of spin-degenerate Andreev bound states~ \cite{Janvier_Science2015,Hays_PRL2018}.
-Further experiments on ``Andreev spin qubits'' demonstrated coherent manipulation of the spin $1/2$ degree of freedom of a quantum dot with odd fermion parity in contact to superconductors~\cite{Hays_Science2021,Pita_arXiv2022}.
-These experiments have been performed in aluminum-based structures where relatively long parity and $T_1$ lifetimes were observed, while the dephasing times were shorter \cite{Janvier_Science2015, Hays_PRL2018, Hays_Science2021,BargerbosPRXQuantum2022Jul}.
-Our proposal can be considered as a tuned double-dot version of these experiments.
+{\em Andreev and Andreev spin qubits.---} In superconductors, coherent control of single fermionic quasiparticles has been demonstrated in Andreev qubits where the computational states are defined by the occupation of spin-degenerate Andreev bound states~ \cite{Janvier_Science2015,Hays_PRL2018}.
+The Andreev qubit experiment in Al break junctions \cite{Janvier_Science2015} found Ramsey coherence times of around 38~ns, while in InAs \cite{Hays_PRL2018} the Ramsey coherence times were immeasurably short.
+The main decoherence sources were attributed to gate fluctuations.
+We expect that sweet-spot engineering in the parity qubit can protect against this dephasing source.